 The Main took millions of years to carve out the close-packed hills of the area.
 Thankfully, your trip will not take that long.
 After you pass Rothenfels, whose castle guards the narrow valley, you'll reach Marktheidenfeld and, finally, Wertheim.
 Take some time to see the beautiful half-timbered houses in the old city during your stay here.

-After breakfast your nice cycle holiday ends in Wertheim.
+After breakfast your nice cycle holiday ends in Aschaffenburg.
 Departure is possible by German railway.
-We recommend our transfer service back to Bamberg (each Wednesday, Saturday and Sunday, departure 9:30 a.m., duration about 2,5 hrs.)
+We recommend our transfer service back to Bamberg (departure every Wednesday, Saturday and Sunday at 9 a.m., duration about 3 hours, pre-booking is necessary).

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.